LStranc/NotBattleship/README.md

 Lastily, the Submarine has the ability to _Submerge_ which means the boat will move to a random spot on the map that wasn't currently in its view.

 ## Version
-This game is entering Beta version 0.8 as of 7/1/2021.
+This game is entering Beta version v1.0.0-beta as of 7/1/2021.

 More testing and changes will need to be made to the code before it can be offically be launched out of Beta.

-Once the game has a stable release, the next step in the process will be creating graphics for the game.
+Once the game has a stable release, the next step in the process will be creating graphics for the game should appear in v2.0.0.